 What should one expect on a visit to a practitioner of acupuncture?

 Typically, the first acupuncture visit involves a comprehensive health history assessment.
-Questions that are included may seem strange, but in Traditional Chinese Medicine – which encompasses acupuncture, herbal medicine, massage and other modalities – energy flow and whole-body interaction are the keys to diagnosing all physical disease.
+Questions that are included may seem strange, but in Traditional Chinese Medicine energy flow and whole-body interaction, functions and systems are the keys to diagnosing the root cause of the problem.
 For example, the practitioner may ask to examine your tongue, feel your pulse to help determine energy flow, or ask many questions related to bowel habits and diet, even if these seem to have nothing to do with the primary complaint.